techidaily/site-facebook/source/_posts/shop-smart-on-social-9-secrets-for-safe-marketplace-use.md

 ## 1\.
 Buy and Sell Locally

- When you[buy and sell on Facebook Marketplace](https://www.makeuseof.com/what-is-facebook-marketplace/) , it's wise to target areas that you are familiar with.
+ When you [buy and sell on Facebook Marketplace](https://www.makeuseof.com/what-is-facebook-marketplace/) , it's wise to target areas that you are familiar with.
 Although the platform allows a maximum search radius of 500 miles, mail orders with strangers are a little risky since the buyer might cancel the payment while the item is being shipped.

  If you're the buyer, it's advisable to meet in person so that you can closely inspect the item and see if it matches your expectations.
 Trading online with unverified sellers is risky because the item might not look or work the way it was advertised, and the seller probably won't refund your money if that's the case.

 ![coins stacked](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2020/11/Stacked-Coins.jpg)

- If you're the seller, avoid listing[items not allowed on Facebook Marketplace](https://www.facebook.com/policies%5Fcenter/commerce) , and remember to clean and disinfect your item before handing it over to the buyer.
+ If you're the seller, avoid listing [items not allowed on Facebook Marketplace](https://www.facebook.com/policies%5Fcenter/commerce) , and remember to clean and disinfect your item before handing it over to the buyer.
 Also, make sure the item doesn't have any of your personal info on it.

 ## 2\.
 Check the Seller or Buyer's Facebook Profile